Minecraftkillir/punaOS/README.md

 - Supports 15 commands for file and directory management.
 - Implements User Account Control (UAC) with password protection.
 - Self-destruct feature with a unique user-set death code.
-- Checks for existence of `.sss` files and sets a default password during first-time setup.

 ### Prerequisites